-A neural field (NF) is a \textit{coordinate}-based neural network that maps a point $\mbz \in \setR^d$ to the function value $h \in \setC^l$~\cite{xie2022neural}, for relatively low $d$ and $l$.
+A NF is a \textit{coordinate}-based neural network that maps a point $\mbz \in \setR^d$ to the function value $h \in \setC^l$~\cite{xie2022neural}, for relatively low $d$ and $l$.
 The fundamental property of NF is to be grid-free: although the training set is discrete, $\{\mbz_n\}_n \subset \setR^d$, the model can evaluate any point in $\setR^d$.
 This property enables continuous prediction at inference and for regularization.

-Due to spectral bias, standard MLP networks fail to learn high-frequency function from low dimensional data~\cite{tancik2020fourier}, yielding over-smooth outputs.
-To address this issue, two main approaches have been proposed: project the input coordinates onto a space defined by random Fourier basis function~\cite{tancik2020fourier} or uses sinusoidal activation functions~\cite{sitzmann2020implicit}.
+Due to spectral bias, standard MLP networks fail to learn a high-frequency function from low dimensional data~\cite{tancik2020fourier}, yielding over-smooth outputs.
+To address this issue, two main approaches have been proposed: using random Fourier features~\cite{tancik2020fourier} or sinusoidal activation functions~\cite{sitzmann2020implicit}.
 In general, the superiority of the two approaches depends on the specific problem of interest.
 The recent work of~\cite{wong2022learning} compared the two approaches against a similar, yet simpler encoding, featuring only sinusoidal features, as

 This encoding is then processed by a tanh-MLP backbone, as

 NF has been recently applied for continuous representation of sounds~\cite{sitzmann2020implicit}, acoustics impulse response~\cite{richard2021neural,su2022inras} and HRTF upsampling and personalization~\cite{zhang2023hrtf,masuyama2024niirf,dicarlo2024neural}.
 Among these, some studies focus on using geometric properties of far-field propagation to guide the training, also named \textit{geometric wrapping (GW)}~\cite{richard2021neural}, or relying on a parametric model of the HRTF filters~\cite{masuyama2024niirf}.
 Besides, each work proposed different MLP configurations (positional encoding, activation functions), and training objectives (magnitude-only loss, combination of magnitude- and phase-based loss terms, etc.) whose performances depend on the specific nature of data.